The Prophecy of 144,000 in Revelation

 The snorting of his horses was heard from Dan All the land shook at the sound of the neighing of his strong ones.
 They came and devoured the land and all that fills it, the city and those who dwell in it.
 (Jer 8:16)

 Therefore, they conclude that Dan is not in Rev 7:4-8 among the 144,000 saved ones of the twelve tribes, because he is the evil one, i.e. the anti-Christ.
-But, this verse does not identify Dan (the city of Dan, where the Danites lived in the north), with the tribe of Dan, as if “the evil Danite” will come from there, but simply says that the invader of the land will come from there, or from north.
+But this verse does not identify Dan (the city of Dan, where the Danites lived in the north), with the tribe of Dan, as if “the evil Danite” will come from there, but simply says that the invader of the land will come from there, or from north.
+It is true that in the account of Ya’akov’s blessing of Dan, he is compared to a serpent (Gen 49:16-18), and the serpent is made the emblem of the tribe on its standard.

 Dan is a serpent by the way, an adder by the path, that bites the horse’s heels so that its rider falls backward.
 (Gen 49:17)

-Dan: the scape-goat or the judge of his people?
+Dan: the scapegoat or the judge of his people?

 Per the medieval Tanak commentator Rashi (Shlomo Yitzchaki, 1040 – 1105), this refers to Samson the Judge of Israel, who was of the tribe of Dan.
 He comments on Judges 16:27-30,